Arthur is an avid television and movie fan with horror being his favored genre. If you can name it, he has probably seen it. Twice.

 If you are anything like me, your favorite part of the holidays is the TV specials that come with them.
-Although I am an adult male, my favorite holiday specials of any kind are the cartoons, especially those that date back to before I was born.
+Although I am an adult male, my favorite holiday specials of any kind are cartoons, especially those that date back to before I was born.
 There is something that just brings me back to a simpler time when watching those cartoons was my only concern in the world.
-For that reason I have cultivated this list of Thanksgiving Cartoons that the kids (or you) can enjoy while the turkey is cooking and the adults are conversing.
+For that reason, I have cultivated this list of Thanksgiving cartoons that the kids (or you) can enjoy while the turkey is cooking and the adults are conversing.

 A Charlie Brown Thanksgiving

-I am not the biggest fan of Charlie Brown, but the Peanut's Holiday Specials are some of the most iconic holiday specials of all time.
+I am not the biggest fan of Charlie Brown, but Peanut's Holiday Specials are some of the most iconic holiday specials of all time.
 Instead of retelling the same old story of the Pilgrims, this special focuses on Charlie Brown's bad luck and the fact that everyone takes him for granted.
 Of course, everything works out in the end and we remember the real reason that we celebrate Thanksgiving.

 Chucklewood Critters: The Turkey Caper

 If you have read any of my other holiday cartoons lists then you know how much I love the Chucklewood Critters.
-There is just something about these specials that are so retro, but still engaging.
+There is just something about these specials that are so retro but still engaging.
 This special mixes together a new story along with a telling of the story of the first thanksgiving.
-Just like any Chucklewood Critters special there is some mischief and a lesson to be learned in the end.
+Just like any Chucklewood Critters special, there is some mischief and a lesson to be learned in the end.

 The Mouse on the Mayflower

 If the name Rankin/Bass doesn't resonate with you, you have never paid attention to the credits of a holiday special.
-The Rankin/Bass team were the force behind almost every iconic TV holiday special, especially the claymation specials.
+The Rankin/Bass team was the force behind almost every iconic TV holiday special, especially the claymation specials.
 This special happens to be an animated show brought to you by R/B and focuses on the story of the first thanksgiving from the trip to the new world all the way through the first Thanksgiving.
 Of course, being a children's special, it is told through the story of an animated mouse who was the real hero of the Pilgrims.